gaboesquivel/standard-babel-module-boilerplate/CONTRIBUTING.md

 ## Advanced Git tools

 There are also tools like [Hub](https://hub.github.com/) and [git-extras](https://github.com/tj/git-extras) that facilitate interacting with Github.
-You leverage these tools to contribute to this repository.
+You can leverage these tools to contribute to this repository.

 ## Version Numbers